-The Center for Student Success - Careers acts only as an intermediary between employers posting job opportunities and candidates searching for job opportunities.
-The Center for Student Success - Careers is not involved in the actual transaction between employers and candidates.
-As a result, the Center for Student Success - Careers has no control over the quality, safety or legality of the jobs or resumes posted, the truth or accuracy of the listings, the ability of employers to offer job opportunities to candidates or the ability of candidates to fill job openings.
+The Center for Student Success - Career Services acts only as an intermediary between employers posting job opportunities and candidates searching for job opportunities.
+The Center for Student Success - Career Services is not involved in the actual transaction between employers and candidates.
+As a result, the Center for Student Success - Career Services has no control over the quality, safety, or legality of the jobs or résumés posted; the truth or accuracy of the listings; the ability of employers to offer job opportunities to candidates; or the ability of candidates to fill job openings.
 For government guidelines and standards on internships/trainee programs, please see the Fair Labor Standards Act Advisor.

-In addition, because user authentication on the Internet is difficult, the Center for Student Success - Careers cannot and does not confirm that each user is who they claim to be.
-Because we do not and cannot control the behavior of participants on our website, in the event that you have a dispute with one or more users, you release the Center for Student Success - Careers and The New School (and our agents and employees) from claims, demands, and damages (actual and consequential, direct and indirect of every kind and nature, known and unknown), arising out of or in any way connected with such disputes.
+In addition, because user authentication on the Internet is difficult, the Center for Student Success - Career Services cannot and does not confirm that each user is who they claim to be.
+Because we do not and cannot control the behavior of participants on our website, in the event that you have a dispute with one or more users, you release the Center for Student Success - Career Services and The New School (and our agents and employees) from claims, demands, and damages (actual and consequential, direct and indirect, of every kind and nature, known and unknown), arising out of or in any way connected with such disputes.
 Finally, note that we expect that you will use caution and common sense when using the website.
 The material contained herein may contain inaccuracies or typographical errors.
-The Center for Student Success - Careers makes no representations about the accuracy, reliability, completeness, or timeliness of the website or the material.
+The Center for Student Success - Career Services makes no representations about the accuracy, reliability, completeness, or timeliness of the website or the material.
 The use of the website is at your own risk.

-If you are a student, by submitting your resume to any service including Career Successlink, the On-Campus Recruiting program, any Resume Book, you are authorizing the Center for Student Success - Careers to forward your resume to selected employer partners.
+If you are a student, by submitting your résumé to any service, including Career Successlink, the On-Campus Recruiting program, and any Resume Book, you are authorizing the Center for Student Success - Career Services to forward your résumé to selected employer partners.
 For your privacy and protection when applying to a job online, never give your social security number to a prospective employer, provide credit card or bank account information, or perform any sort of monetary transaction.
 In addition, be sure to practice sound judgment when meeting employers, and ensure the meeting location is safe and professional.
 If you have any uncertainty or need advice about specific requests from an employer, feel free to contact us for guidance at email@example.com

-To assist you with building your professional skills it should be understood that when you use the services provided by the Center for Student Success - Careers you must adhere to the following honor code.
+It should be understood that when you use the services provided by the Center for Student Success - Career Services to assist you with building your professional skills, you must adhere to the following honor code.
 Violations of this honor code are highly unprofessional and will remain in your record.

 Phones are to be turned off during sessions with counselors/advisers.
 Answering a call and/or texting takes time away from the appointment.
-Counselor/adviser has the right to end the session immediately should this occur if it is not an urgent matter.
+The counselor/adviser has the right to end the session immediately should this occur if it is not an urgent matter.

 Cancellations of on-campus interviews must be made no less than four business days prior to the scheduled interview date.
 If a cancellation is received within four business days or are a no-show, student’s On-Campus Recruiting access will be immediately suspended.
-If you would like to appeal, please call the Center for Student Success - Careers 212.229.1324 to schedule an in-person appointment to discuss your situation.
+If you would like to appeal, please call the Center for Student Success - Career Services at 212.229.1324 to schedule an in-person appointment to discuss your situation.

 Choosing and attaining meaningful employment is an important challenge for college students.
 The National Association of Colleges and Employers (NACE)’s Principles for Professional Practice provides guidelines for that process to guarantee a recruitment process that is fair and equitable to students and employers alike.